 - “Thank you for the ability to earn money, give regularly, and save.”

-When I struggle with hot flashes, night sweats, insomnia, brain fog, or other menopausal symptoms, I remember that my friend Jackie lost her fifteen-year-old daughter to cancer.
+When I struggle with hot flashes, night sweats, insomnia, brain fog, or other menopausal symptoms, I remember that another friend lost her fifteen-year-old daughter to cancer.
 I am grateful for my life.

 We don’t have to lose a loved one to appreciate life.
 A simple way to feel more gratitude is to read an obituary daily and ask yourself, “What would this person give to have one more day?”
 My point is, we don’t have to stop living until our condition has resolved.
 We can simply be unimpressed by it.